Limit pretrees for free group automorphisms: existence

 The key step describes how to combine this hierarchy of trees, through blow-ups, into one {\it treelike} structure --- a real pretree.
 While intuitive, the details of this construction get a bit technical.
 If done appropriately, this new structure will admit an $F$-expanding pretree-automorphism.
 Since we have a hierarchy of expanding homotheties, the contraction mapping theorem implies the blow-up construction can indeed be done appropriately!

-\textbf{Acknowledgments:} I would like to thank Ursula Hamenst\"adt whose suggestions helped me clarify the blow-up construction.
+\textbf{Acknowledgments:} I would like to thank Ursula Hamenst\"adt, for suggestions that helped me clarify the blow-up construction, and the referee, for improving my exposition.
 I am grateful to the Max Planck Institute for Mathematics for their continued support.